-- It is recommended to configure the LAG function before configuring the other functions for the member ports. - Ensure that devices on both ends of the aggregation link use the same number of physical ports with the same speed and duplex mode, flow control setting and QoS setting. - Mirroring and mirrored ports cannot be added to an LAG group. - The max number of LAG groups that the switch can support is as follows:
+- It is recommended to configure the LAG function before configuring the other functions for the member ports. - Ensure that devices on both ends of the aggregation link use the same number of physical ports with the same speed and duplex mode, flow control setting and QoS setting. - Mirroring and mirrored ports cannot be added to an LAG group. - The maximum of LAG groups varies among different devices.
+To check the maximum of LAG groups, refer to the actual web interface. - Each LAG group has 2 port members at least and 4 port members at most.